erichVK5/inkscape2pcb/README.md

 Currently, the exporter only exports lines and paths as line elements.

+Line width can be specified in the export dialogue; 8mil is the default minimum (less than this is not necessarily supported by many fabs for silkscreens, for example), and can range up to 250mil.
+If this is not appropriate, the thickness can be changed further in pcb-rnd or gEDA PCB anyway.

 Support for polygon export may be added in the future, if viable.

 Exported gEDA PCB footprints are natively supported by gEDA PCB, pcb-rnd, and KiCad.